Vibhav70/TrainEase/README.md

-# Chest Cancer Classification using MLOps
+# TrainEase

 ## Project Overview
-This project focuses on classifying chest cancer using Machine Learning Operations (MLOps) principles.
+This project focuses on classifying any type of image data using Machine Learning Operations (MLOps) principles.
 The workflow involves data ingestion, model training, evaluation, and deployment using modern MLOps tools such as MLflow, DVC, Flask, and Docker.

 ## Project Structure
 The project follows a standard MLOps directory structure: